Southampton Test (UK Parliament constituency): History

 The constituency was created for the 1950 general election, when the previous two-member Southampton constituency was abolished.
 The boundaries of the seat have changed at most of the Boundary Commissions' periodic reviews.

-Horace King, after being the member in the first half of the 1950s, would later become the first Speaker of the House of Commons from the Labour Party.
+Horace King, the MP between 1950 and 1955, before switching to the neighbouring seat of Southampton Itchen, would later become the first Speaker of the House of Commons from the Labour Party.
+The seat was contested unsuccessfully in 1955 and 1959 respectively by Anthony Crosland and Shirley Williams, who would both later be elected for other seats and become prominent ministers in the Labour governments of the 1960s and 1970s.